NicoDupont/BbqDuino/README.md

 	  => | App ( SqlDatabase and WebApp(php,html,css,js) )
 	     | Arduino  ( Arduino sketch and library )
 	     | Img  ( Pictures of the bbqduino)
-	     | Docs    ( Schematic / Diagram / Useful docs for the project )
+	     | Docs    ( Schematic / Diagram / Fritzing parts / Useful docs for the project )
 	     readme.md